U.S. restrictions on tech investment in China bolster China's policy of self-reliance

 CHRIS MILLER: I think if you look at the chronology, what you find is that China's leaders have been focused on self-sufficiency and technology for a very long time.

 RUWITCH: Chris Miller is author of the book "Chip War" and a professor at Tufts University in Boston.
-He says there's been a pattern for decades of strategic support when Beijing identifies a technology that it thinks is important.
+He says there's been a pattern for decades.

 MILLER: It's put large funds from both the national government and provincial and local governments, as well as state-owned enterprises, behind priority technology sectors.
 It's built out large capacity and manufacturing for these sectors.
 It's given these companies privileged access to China's large domestic market.